 Hi.
-I'm a doctoral candidate at National University.
-I work on reservoir computing and
+I'm a doctoral candidate at National University working on reservoir computing

-nonlinear dynamics.
-My dissertation investigates fractal activation functions —
+and nonlinear dynamics.
+My dissertation investigates fractal activation functions

 In other words, I build machine learning models that don't break when the data is